Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Reconstruction of the parent population's properties

 The parent distribution of $N_\mathrm{H}$ depends in particular on the redshift and the data quality, namely S/N. Since our spectral energy bands are fixed in the 0.6--12\,keV range, sources with different redshifts are observed in different energy bands in their local frame.
 This impacts the determination of $N_\mathrm{H}$, because photoelectric absorption is more efficient at low energies.
 When the spectrum is more and more redshifted, $N_\mathrm{H}$ is more and more difficult to constrain, except for very high absorption.
 This effect is shown in the top four panels of Fig.~\ref{fig:nh_redist}, taking as an example the stacked PDFs of $N_\mathrm{H}$ around $10^{22.5}$\,cm$^{-2}$ in four redshift bins.
 For sources with redshift smaller than 1, we clearly identify a peak around the true $N_\mathrm{H}$ value in the stacked PDF, but it decreases quickly as redshift increases, and more and more probability is redistributed to other bins.
 The S/N also strongly affects the PDFs, as shown in the bottom four panels of Fig.~\ref{fig:nh_redist}.
 The stacked PDF of sources with very high S/N (>7) is very well determined, with only a little leakage to lower $N_\mathrm{H}$ resulting from a few highly redshifted sources, while those with low S/N show a much less prominent peak at the true $N_\mathrm{H}$ and have clearly broader distributions.
 In particular, the stacked PDF of sources with negative S/N (although formally detected by \texttt{ewavelet}), where the background dominates, is almost flat across the range.

-In order to construct $M_\mathrm{red}$, we use the simulated sample presented in Sect.~\ref{simulation}, which has been built so that its basic properties match as well as possible those of the real \emph{XMM}-COSMOS data; in particular, Figs~\ref{fig:simul_lx_z} and \ref{fig:sample_cr_snr} show the excellent agreement between the redshift and S/N distributions.
+To construct $M_\mathrm{red}$, we used the simulated sample presented in Sect.~\ref{simulation}, which has been built so that its basic properties match those of the real \emph{XMM}-COSMOS data as well as possible; in particular, Figs.~\ref{fig:simul_lx_z} and \ref{fig:sample_cr_snr} show the excellent agreement between the redshift and S/N distributions.